HCABurns/sorting-algorithms/README.md

 **Execution Time** - This is the time taken for the algorithm to return the sorted list.

 An experiment consists of all the sorting algorithms sorted the **same** list and then ranking them based on the execution time.
-The size of the array is randomly selected from between 5000 and 20,000.
+The size of the array is of size 50,000.
 This process is repeated many times and the results are averaged to produce results.
 These can be seen below:

 ### Python Results: